deji445/https---github.com-deji445-Hostel-Management-Frontend/README.md

 -----the Admin Workflow-----

--Login with the only admin username and password (username-admin@yourdomain.com///password-MySecretAdminPass)
+--Login with the only admin username and password (username-any///password-any for###admim-code###- use- letmein123) you can find it in .env

 Create Room: fill hostel_id, room_number, capacity, select from image dropdown, description